xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

     samples.
 - Sample completely random packets
   - Probably not a good idea...
+- Head sampling (sample the first few packets of each flow)
+  - Not suitable for monitoring long flows
+  - RTT may change over lifetime of flow (due to buffer bloat)
 - Probabilistic approach
   - Probabilistic approaches have been used to for example capture most relevant information with limited overhead in INT